 - Letters of support only if they are absolutely essential to the project

 The Department of OS&OT’s Research Committee will evaluate the merit and feasibility of the proposed research.
-The Committee’s decision will be provided by June 30.
+The Committee’s decision will be made by May 31.
 Submissions will be judged on the following criteria: